 (For those who don’t live in this part of the world, the line about the sun coming around every couple of weeks identifies this as a Pacific Northwest joke.)

-Listen, the reason I’m bringing up Holly Hobbie and her ilk is that I’m going to implode if I don’t say something about the Rise of Cute.
-A scary proportion of the highest-traffic decor blogs and sites, not mentioning any names, hipster or otherwise, has lately undergone some sort of bodysnatching by a powerful, unholy agglomeration of down-home samplers, gingham, cutesy illustrations of big-eyed, bonneted little girls in country dresses, grandmothery country kitchens, wan girls on bicycles, wan girls doing nothing but looking wan, posters with bromide-y mottos, lace, doilies, frilly stationery, tiny flower arrangements, illustrations of birdies on branches, tiny flower prints, early childhood decor in apartments not even occupied by children, general pinkness and the whole gamut of unrehabilitatable little-girl kitsch.
+Listen, the reason I’m bringing up Holly Hobbie and her ilk is that I’m going to implode if I don’t say something about the Rise of Cutesy Pioneer Girls in design.
+A scary proportion of the highest-traffic decor blogs and websites (not mentioning any names), hipster or otherwise, has lately undergone some sort of body-snatching by a powerful, unholy agglomeration of down-home samplers, gingham, cutesy illustrations of big-eyed bonneted little girls in country dresses, grandmothery country kitchens, wan girls on bicycles, wan girls doing nothing but looking wan, posters with bromide-y mottoes, lace, doilies, frilly stationery, tiny flower arrangements, illustrations of birdies on branches, tiny flower prints, early childhood decor in apartments not even occupied by children, general pinkness and the whole gamut of unrehabilitatable little-girl kitsch.
 The words “sweet,” “precious” and “darling” are appearing with a frequency that’s becoming really alarming.

 Click below.
-And if you think I’m exaggerating, click here.
+And if you think I’m exaggerating, just look at Etsy.

 “Kitsch tends to mimic the effects produced by real sensory experiences [comparesimulation/simulacra , (2)], presenting highly charged imagery, language, or music that triggers an automatic, and therefore unreflective, emotional reaction.
 Pictures of couples silhouetted against sunsets or songs with lavish, repeated crescendos elicit a conditioned response from a broad audience.
 Milan Kundera calls this key quality of kitsch the “second tear:” “Kitsch causes two tears to flow in quick succession.
 The first tear says: How nice to see the children running in the grass!
 The second tear says: How nice to be moved, together with all mankind, by children running in the grass!
 It is the second tear which makes kitsch kitsch.”
 The appeal of kitsch resides in its formula, its familiarity, and its validation of shared sensibilities.